YuryKliachko/TagsCounter/readme.txt

-this a text row
-due to amend testing
-ddd
-I'm YK
+this changes will be pushed to origin/yury_kliachko